siyandong/awesome-visual-localization/README.md

 # Awesome Visual Localization

 A curated list of visual (re)localization resources, inspired by [awesome-computer-vision](https://github.com/jbhuang0604/awesome-computer-vision).
-The list focuses on the research of visual localization, i.e. estimates 6 DoF camera pose of a query RGB/RGB-D frame in known scenes.
+The list focuses on the research of visual localization, i.e. estimates 6 DoF camera poses of query RGB/RGB-D frames in known scenes (with databases).

 This document is a work in progress.
 Please suggest papers/resources through pull requests.
 If you believe this list is missing something or has factually inaccurate info, you can also new an issue.
 All contributions are appreciated.